Wildlife in Costa Rica: What Animals You Can See

 Q1: What animals can you see in Costa Rica?

-You can see sloths, monkeys, toucans, macaws, sea turtles, dolphins, frogs, iguanas, and even jaguars in remote parks.
-The country hosts a huge biodiversity across forests, beaches, and wetlands.
+Visitors commonly see sloths, monkeys, toucans, macaws, sea turtles, dolphins, frogs, iguanas, and even jaguars in remote national parks.

 Q2: Where is the best place to see wildlife in Costa Rica?